 \section{Data}

-The Dark Energy Spectroscopic Instrument (DESI) Legacy Surveys encompass three distinct imaging surveys: the Beijing-Arizona Sky Survey (BASS)\footnote{\url{https://batc.bao.ac.cn/BASS/doku.php}}, the Mayall $z$-band Legacy Survey (MzLS)\footnote{\url{https://www.legacysurvey.org/mzls/}}, and the Dark Energy Camera Legacy Survey (DECaLS).
-These surveys are enriched with data from the Dark Energy Survey (DES, \citealp{https://doi.org/10.48550/arxiv.astro-ph/0510346}) and select observations from the Wide-Field Infrared Survey Explorer (WISE, \citealp{Wright_2010}), notably the W1 and W2 bands, to provide additional colour information.
-This work makes use of data from the 8th Public Data Release (DR8)\footnote{\url{https://www.legacysurvey.org/dr8/}}, of DECaLS, using the three optical bands $g$, $r$ and $z$.
-DECalS reaches depths of magnitude 24, 23.4 and 22.5 in bands $g$, $r$ and $z$ respectively, which is significantly deeper than the previous large optical survey SDSS.
+The DESI Legacy Surveys encompass three distinct imaging surveys: the Beijing--Arizona Sky Survey (BASS)\footnote{\url{https://batc.bao.ac.cn/BASS/doku.php}}, the Mayall $z$-band Legacy Survey\footnote{\url{https://www.legacysurvey.org/mzls/}}, and the DECaLS.
+These surveys are enriched with data from the Dark Energy Survey (The Dark Energy Survey Collaboration \citeyear{https://doi.org/10.48550/arxiv.astro-ph/0510346}) and select observations from the Wide-Field Infrared Survey Explorer (Wright et al. \citeyear{Wright_2010}), notably the W1 and W2 bands, to provide additional colour information.
+This work uses data from the eighth Public Data Release (DR8)\footnote{\url{https://www.legacysurvey.org/dr8/}} of DECaLS, using the three optical bands $g$, $r$, and $z$.
+DECalS reaches depths of magnitude 24, 23.4, and 22.5 in bands $g$, $r$, and $z$, respectively, which is significantly deeper than the previous large optical survey SDSS.

-\subsection{Selection Cuts}
+\subsection{Selection cuts}

 DR8 of the Legacy Surveys contains more than 1.6 billion unique sources.
 The quantity of data alone requires a subset to be selected due to limitations associated with downloading and storing such significant amounts of data.
-More information on the sources, storage and computational requirements can be found in Appendix \ref{Appendix: Computational Resources}.
-This is a common challenge and as a result colour or magnitude constraints are often implemented on target data \citep{Sridhar_2020, Walmsley_2022}.
+More information on the sources, storage, and computational requirements can be found in Appendix \ref{Appendix: Computational Resources}.
+This is a common challenge and colour or magnitude constraints are often implemented on target data (Sridhar et al. \citeyear{Sridhar_2020}; Walmsley et al. \citeyear{Walmsley_2022}).
 DECaLS also contains a number of sources that clearly do not have anomalous morphologies, such as stars, which should ideally be removed before searching for anomalies.
 While applying strict selection cuts can result in higher data quality and reduce the impact of artefacts and biases, it can also limit the scope of the analysis and remove potentially interesting anomalies.
-In this paper, we minimise the cuts used in order to produce a subset that is as inclusive as possible, but still of a manageable size for the resources available.
+In this paper, we minimize the cuts used in order to produce a subset that is as inclusive as possible, but still of a manageable size for the resources available.